VA Income Requirements in 2026

 eCFR: 38 CFR 36.4340 DTI and Residual Income Used Together

-Lenders don’t just need income; they need income that is documented and likely to continue.
+Lenders don’t just need income; they need income that is documented and likely to continue — a standard the automated underwriting system enforces.
 VA rules focus on stable and reliable income, and lenders commonly interpret that as income expected to continue for at least three years.
 The biggest approval surprises come from pay structure changes during the loan, variable income that isn’t averaged the way borrowers expect, or missing documentation that forces underwriters to reduce usable income.

 - Employment history matters because underwriters want continuity; switching from W-2 to 1099 mid-file can reset the income analysis and remove countable income temporarily.